esl/code-beam-vancouver/_tickets/1-EB.md

 title: 'EARLY BIRD TICKET'
 price: '249 CAD'
 discount: 'Discounted conference Pass'
-description: "Available from 8 January until 4 February 2026 or until they sell out"
+description: "Available from 8 January for the waiting list / from 15 January for the public until 4 February 2026 or until they sell out"
 link: 'https://ti.to/code-beam/code-beam-lite-vancouver'
 conditions:
   - "The conference ticket doesn't include training sessions."